NASA's Mars helicopter Ingenuity successfully completed its historic first flight

 The Perseverance rover has already returned several images it captured of the helicopter.

 The rover will continue to send back more images and video from several of its cameras.
-A post shared on the NASA Perseverance rover Twitter account provides a nice preview of what's to come.
+The team has already shared the full video of Ingenuity's flight, which was captured by Perseverance.

 First flight

 Ingenuity, which is a technology demonstration, flew for about 40 seconds total on Monday.
-The 4-pound helicopter spun up its two 4-foot blades, rose up 10 feet (3 meters) in the air, hovered, took a photo, and touched back down on Mars.
+The 4-pound helicopter spun up its two 4-foot blades, rose up 10 feet (3 meters) in the air, hovered, made a turn, took a photo, and touched back down on Mars.

 Ingenuity could fly up to four more times over the coming weeks.